 When a director's principal occupation or job responsibilities change significantly during his or her tenure as a director, that director shall tender his or her resignation for consideration by the nominating, corporate governance and public responsibilities committee.
-The nominating, corporate governance and public responsibilities committee.
-The nominating, corporate governance and public responsibilities committee to the board the action, if any, to be taken with respect to the resignation.
+The nominating, corporate governance and public responsibilities committee will recommend to the board the action, if any, to be taken with respect to the resignation.
 The board does not believe that arbitrary term limits on directors' service are appropriate, nor does it believe that directors should expect to be renominated annually until they reach the mandatory retirement age.
 The board self-evaluation process described below will be an important determinant for board tenure.
 Directors will not be nominated for election to the board after their 75th birthday, although the full board may nominate candidates over 75 in special circumstances.